Men-In-Brown/Jobify/chatbot.md

         generating = true;
         const url = 'http://127.0.0.1:11434/api/generate';

-        const system = "talk in a heavy southern accent and uses the words like howdy and other old time stuff, you are still a bot.";
+        const system = "Act like a assistent that is willing to help the user.";
         const data = {
-            model: 'mistral',
+            model: 'llama2',
             context: memory,
             system,
             prompt,